perracodex/ktor-config/README.md

 ---

-### Arrays And Enums
+## Arrays And Enums
-Both Enums and Arrays are supported in the configuration file.
+Both `Enums` and `Arrays` are supported.
+For Arrays, is possible to use either comma-separated strings or HOCON arrays.
-For Arrays, you can use either comma-separated strings or HOCON arrays.
+Arrays of enums are also supported.

 **Example:**
 ```hocon